micytao/smolvlm-demo/README.md

 4. **Start using the demo**
    - Grant camera permissions when prompted
+   - The API endpoint will be automatically detected or you can use preset buttons
+   - Toggle between light and dark mode using the theme button
    - Optionally modify the instruction (e.g., "Describe what you see in JSON format")
    - Adjust the capture interval (default: 500ms)
+   - Use keyboard shortcuts: Spacebar to start/stop, Escape to stop
-   - Click "Start" and enjoy real-time AI vision!
+   - Click "Start Processing" and enjoy real-time AI vision!

 ---